 Every other style sits somewhere between metal and jazz.
 So, you need to use your discretion and decide what type of hi-hats will work.
 It may be a good idea to have two or more pairs of hi-hats if you plan on playing different styles frequently.

-Your hi-hats are your most important cymbals as a drummer.
-You could play a gig with only them, a snare, and a bass drum.
-It’s important to think carefully about which hi-hats you choose to use.
+Your hi hats are your most important cymbals as a drummer.
+You could play a gig with only those, a snare, and a bass drum.
+It’s important to think carefully about which hi hats you choose to use.
 You’ll play them the most, so you need to love how they sound.

-If you’re going to buy high-end cymbals, just know that the high price will guarantee that they’ll last a long time and serve you well at every gig.
+If you’re looking for the absolute best hi hats for your needs and thus open to buying high-end cymbals, just know that the high price will guarantee that they’ll last a long time and serve you well at every gig.

 If you decide on getting lower priced cymbals, you may end up wanting to upgrade in the future.
 You can never have enough gear as a drummer!